shreyavala/nlp_portfolio/README.md

 WordNet is a powerful tool in NLP.
 The purpose of this notebook is to introduce WordNet using nltk.
 The notebook covers concepts such as synsets, how nouns and verbs are organized, senti-synsets, collocations, and similairty metrics used in WordNet.

-*Here is the folder, [Portfolio 3](Portfolio3) containing the notebook and an overview document with execution instructions*

 *[Overview Document](Portfolio3/readme_portfolio3.txt)*

 *[Python Notebook](Portfolio3/portfolio3.ipynb)*